XpiritBV/mini-hacks/Creating-a-Build-Definition/readme.md

-# Build Hack - Creating a Build Definition
+# Creating a Build Definition

 ## Challenge ##
 In this challange you will create a new build definition.
 You will use a GitHub repository for the sources and will learn how to use tasks in your build definition.
 You will build this code using the hosted build agent.